jayyousef/e-commerce-back-end-sequelize/README.md

 4. [Contact](#contact)

 ## Description <a name="introduction"></a>
-This project will build a custom HTML file that returns the user responses of their team members using inquierer.
+This project will connect the front end ecommerce page to a back end using node and sequelize through express.

 ### Motivation
-This project is meant to help managers create an easy place to go where they can connect with their team members and have all their information in one easy-to-reach spot.
+Many Billions of dollars per year are spent online, and even more so since 2020.
+Those numbers are surely only going to increase.
+It's extremely important for small and medium sized businesses, especially, to be able to have a custom, robust solution for their businesses to sell online without relying solely on a template builder.
+This project demonstrates one relatively simple way to store products, tags, categories and more to a back end database which can be accessed anywhere and stores persistent data.

 ### Problem Solved
-This app will help organize all employee information in one easy to access website with the ability to email them in one click of visit their github page.
+This app will help a small or medium sized business keep an inventory,price list, category list, and more in a database through express and node.

 ## Installation <a name="installation"></a>
 1. Clone or download .zip file from Github to your local computer